Massif des Aravis, a property market driven by the 2030 Olympic Games

 The Aravis range, Olympic territory in 2030

 In July 2024, the International Olympic Committee awarded the 2030 Winter Games to the French Alps, placing the Aravis range at the heart of the bid.
-La Clusaz will host the cross-country skiing events at the Confins nordic centre, while Le Grand-Bornand will welcome the biathlon competition at the Sylvie Becaert stadium, the very venue where a World Cup leg is staged every year.
+La Clusaz will host the cross-country skiing events at the Confins nordic centre, while Le Grand-Bornand will welcome the biathlon competition at the Sylvie Becaert stadium, the very venue where a World Cup leg is held regularly.

 The Athletes' Village will be built in Saint-Jean-de-Sixt, halfway between the two resorts.
 Spanning 3.3 hectares at an altitude of roughly 1,000 metres, it will accommodate up to 880 athletes and support staff from 1 to 17 February 2030.
 The final venue map is expected to be approved by the IOC in June 2026, but the Haute-Savoie cluster already features in the preferential plan put forward by the organising committee.